niconap/enchant/README.md

 Enchant is a CSS framework providing clean, simple, but accessible components with ease.

+## Documentation
+The documentation for this CSS framework can be found [here](https://enchant.niconap.dev/)

 ## Requirements
-This CSS framework should have the following requirements:
+This CSS framework will have the following requirements:
 - Responsivity
 - Accessibility
 - Cross-browser compatibility